ueberdosis/tiptap/docs/collaboration/guides/simple-collaboration-app.md

 And that's it!
 With these changes, our Tiptap note-taking application is now fully collaborative.
 Notes will get synced to other users in realtime.

-We've only scratched the surface of what Tiptap Collab and Hocuspocus can do.
+We've only scratched the surface of what Collaboration and Hocuspocus can do.
 Keep an eye out for future articles where we'll delve into more complex scenarios like permissions, presence indicators, and beyond.
 Don't miss out!